Dance Dance Revolution Extreme: Gameplay

 The home version was released October 9, 2003.
 This was a follow-up to the DDR Party Collection which featured 58 characters.
-DDR Extreme added characters Bus and Train, the dancer helpers in beginner mode.
 DDR Extreme included lesson mode and credits too.
 Also included were 4 new Bemani songs, 6 CS Extreme songs and a new song, Max. (period).
 Unlocked characters can play all nonstop modes, Nonstop orders can be turned into Oni orders and a 'diet' mode is available.

 Courses

 Nonstop mode uses the same gameplay and life found in regular modes, except that players must complete four consecutive songs without pausing.
 Also, players lose more of the dance gauge bar for each missed step as they progress further along each song.

 Challenge mode, returning from DDRMAX2 Dance Dance Revolution 7thMix, is the most difficult game mode.
 In the arcade version, each player begins with four lives, and loses a life for breaking a combo (getting a judgment of "Good" or inferior) or letting go of a freeze arrow.
 Some songs replenish the life bar when completed, but if a player runs out of lives during a song, the game ends for that player.
 In the PlayStation 2 version, players are presented with specific goals to meet, such as passing a particular section of a song with different variations, playing a song with special modifiers, or earning a set score.

 Nonstop and Challenge modes contain a new step judgment called Marvelous.
 The judgment uses a stricter timing window than Perfect, representing very accurate steps made by players.
 Marvelous is displayed after each such step in white, and is not displayed during normal gameplay.
 A fan project known as Dance Dance Revolution Extreme Pro enables the Marvelous judgment in all play modes.